DanielJohnston/techtest-honeycomb/README.md

      * #discount_list
      * #total

+Some notes:

+* The add_delivery and add_discount methods are reminiscent of the builder pattern for adding features to an object
+* There are arguments either way for storing the delivery_list as an array or a hash.
+Arguably, a hash enforces uniqueness of each broadcaster in an order at a structural level, and the ordering provided by arrays is unnecessary.
+I've used an array for now, and this will be replaced during extraction of the class in any case
-The add_delivery and add_discount methods are reminiscent of the builder pattern for adding features to an object.
-Calculating and returning currency values in a financially correct way isn't strictly within spec, so has been left for the present.
+* Calculating and returning currency values in a financially correct way isn't strictly within spec, so has been left for the moment
+* Discounts are structurally unusual, and are discussed below

 ### Discounts